Posted on January 6, 2016

 “Child Abduction” Defenses & Punishment │ California PC 278.5(a)

 In any criminal investigation involving a child, law enforcement will attempt to contact you to get “your side of the story.”
 It’s in your best interest not to speak with police since you’re liable to make an incriminating statement and thus assist the government in building a stronger cases against you.
-If a police officer or detective attempts to question you, politely say no, and contact a Child Abduction Lawyer right away.
+If a police officer or detective attempts to question you, politely say no, and contact an Orange County domestic violence attorney right away.
 The following articles addresses 9 important things you should know about the charge of depriving another of lawful custody or visitation.

 PC 278.5(a) provides: “Every person who takes, entices away, keeps, withholds, or conceals a child and maliciously deprives a lawful custodian of a right to custody, or a person of a right to visitation is guilty of [child abduction].”